mnai01/aws-lambda-plantk/README.md

 ## TODO

-You must go into ur AWS Secret Manager client and add the Rapid API Secret Key as the value
+After first deploy you must go into ur AWS Secret Manager client and add the Rapid API Secret Key as the value

 GO TO Secret manager -> Select Retrieve secret value -> Select edit on key -> insert RapidAPISecretKey as value

+Then copy the SecretID name and place it in the getSecret file

 install